 Xbox One S and Xbox One X: While many Japanese games that were on PlayStation only have been seeing ports to Switch, an Xbox One announcemenet shocked most people given the lack of Final Fantasy classic entries or remasters on the platform.
-The Xbox One and Nintendo Switch versions add License Reset (which is a big deal since it lets you experiment in game with classes without worrying), more Gambit Sets (AI customisation options that let you basically put the game into auto mode), and an improved New Game+ mode over the PC and PS4 versions.
+The Xbox One and Nintendo Switch versions shipped with a License Reset (which is a big deal since it lets you experiment in game with classes without worrying), more Gambit Sets (AI customisation options that let you basically put the game into auto mode), and an improved New Game+ mode which weren’t present in earlier releases until recently.
 The Xbox One X version supports 60fps gameplay and it is pretty great if you play on a 1080p display.
 Sadly, there is no option to play at a higher resolution like the PS4 Pro version and the Xbox One platform runs the game at 1080p on both Xbox One consoles.
 The Xbox One version is available digitally in India for Rs.
 2750 and physically in North America for $49.99.
 There was no retail release in India.

-Nintendo Switch: The Nintendo Switch version adds License Reset (which is a big deal since it lets you experiment in game with classes without worrying), more Gambit Sets (AI customisation options that let you basically put the game into auto mode), and an improved New Game+ mode over the PC and PS4 versions.
-When it comes to features, it is at parity with the Xbox One platform for the game and both are quite a bit ahead of the PC and in turn PS4 releases.
+Nintendo Switch: The Nintendo Switch version added License Reset (which is a big deal since it lets you experiment in game with classes without worrying), more Gambit Sets (AI customisation options that let you basically put the game into auto mode), and an improved New Game+ mode which are all included in the initial Nintendo Switch release.
+When it comes to features, it is at parity with the other versions of the game and has been since release.
 On Switch, it plays great in portable and docked mode with the resolution in both being less than native.
 Thankfully it does look very nice in handheld mode but it is not a native 720p if that matters to you.
 This platform release marks the first time the main game of Final Fantasy XII has been made portable.
 The Switch version is available digitally at $49.99 on the eShop or Rs.
 1999 at retail which is a lot less than the digital price.

-Square Enix hasn’t announced any plans to bring the additional features to previous ports and they rarely patch older ports in general.
+Square Enix finally updated the PS4 and PC versions with the new features from Xbox One and Nintendo Switch.
 Which version is best for you depends on what you value the most:

-Visual Options: PC with scalable resolutions and framerate options.
-This version lacks the newest features.
+Visual Options: PC with scalable resolutions and frame rate options.

 Framerate: Only the Xbox One X and PC versions let you play at 60fps.

-Image Quality: PS4 Pro or PC are the way to go here.
-These versions lacks the newest features.
+Image Quality: PS4 Pro or PC are the way to go here if you value resolutions above 1080p.

-Feature Set: Xbox One and Nintendo Switch are the most complete and up to date Final Fantasy XII: The Zodiac Age releases right now.
+Feature Set: While Xbox One and Nintendo Switch shipped with the newest features, an update that arrived for PS4 and PC bring it up to speed and now every version of Final Fantasy XII: The Zodiac Age has the updated features.